 Richmond is an Island City by nature and home to YVR International Airport, a gateway to and from destinations around the world.
 This concept connects Richmond’s natural heritage with tourism.

 When kids and family are using the picnic table, they can pretend to be an airplane, trace the runway and imagine taking off into the surrounding area!
-You can find Jeni’s picnic table located at Aberdeen Centre (number 1 on the above map).
+You can find Jeni’s picnic table located at Aberdeen Centre.

 LAURA KWOK